Self portrait as a doorway

 But every change is not a loss

-Every breaking is not a betrayal
+Every breaking is not betrayal

 Your becoming is a kind of defiance